-What to Do in Hawaii When it Rains: Maui, Oahu, Kauai, & Big Island Activities
+What to Do in Hawaii When it Rains: 39 Activities on Maui, Oahu, Kauai, & Hawaii

-We put off writing these things to do when it rains in Hawaii list for years as all-day rains are so rare in Hawaii.
-But when a big storm system hits Hawaii, you’ll be in your hotel room thinking, “what to do in Hawaii when it rains!”
+We put off writing this Things to Do When It Rains in Hawaii list for years as all-day rains are rare in Hawaii.
+But when a big storm system hits Hawaii, you’ll be in your hotel room thinking, “What to do in Hawaii when it rains!”

-The winter of 2023 has been a wet one for Hawaii.
-Storm after storm after storm has hit the islands.
-When we lived in Hawaii, it was rare to get all-day or all-week rains.
-But, we still always had a list of things to do in the rain to keep our family busy.
+When we lived in Hawaii, getting all-day or all-week rains was rare.
+But we still always had a list of things to do in the rain to keep our family busy.

-For those who may be stuck in the rain in Hawaii, I’ll share ideas for rainy-day activities plus rainy weather safety tips.
+For those stuck in the rain in Hawaii, I’ll share ideas for rainy-day activities, plus rainy weather safety tips.

 Stay Safe on These Hawaii Rainy Day Things to Do

-Adverse Hawaii weather isn’t the same as mainland weather.
+Adverse weather in Hawaii isn’t the same as on the mainland.
 When the rains come, they come hard.
-We have seen Kihei, Maui receive an inch an hour during a storm.
+We have seen Kihei, Maui, receive an inch of rain per hour during a storm.

-See the bottom of this what to do in Hawaii when it rains article for weather data.
+See the bottom of this article for weather data.
 I also share what it is like in Hawaii when it rains (spoiler: it isn’t a show-stopper on your trip).

-Due to the tradewinds, elevations, and micro-climates, weather can change fast.
+Due to the tradewinds, elevations, and microclimates, weather can change fast.
 That is why Hawaii has the most helicopter crashes of any state.
-Hence, we researched helicopter tour companies to only share the ones with the best safety records.
+Hence, we researched helicopter tour companies and shared only the ones with the best safety records.
+We then realized it was smart to share airplane tours, as they can handle adverse weather better.

 Here are some safety tips when figuring out what to do when it rains in Hawaii